anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-02.md

          README.md
 ```

-## 2. Scripts we will use/review
+## 2. Scripts we will use/review in the Terraform root directory

 ```
-~/ts22-just-enough-terraform-for-da
-         00-setup
+~/ts22-just-enough-terraform-for-da/00-setup

            module_apis_and_policies

            ....main.tf<br>
            ....variables.tf<br>
            ....versions.tf<br>

+           ....configure-preferences.sh

            ....terraform.tfvars <- Already has your preferences from running configure-preferences.sh in module 1<br>

-         01-datasets
-         02-scripts
-         03-notebooks
-         04-templates
-         05-lab-guide
-         README.md
 ```

 ## 3. Main.tf - review